I Know My Son is Using Heroin… How is He Cheating the Drug Test?

 - Defensiveness when the subject of drugs or heroin comes up

-- The presence of drug paraphernalia, including needles, pipes, spoons, lighters, and tourniquets
+- The presence of drug paraphernalia, including needles, drug pipes, spoons, lighters, and tourniquets

 Not every person using heroin will exhibit all of these symptoms.
 The severity of their heroin abuse problem will determine to what extent these symptoms show up.
 However, if your child is showing several of these signs and you are concerned, it is often a good idea to administer a home drug test.